zelen-sv/argon_admin/README.md

 gem 'argon_admin'
 ```

-And then execute:
+Next, you need to run the generator:

+    $ rails argon_admin:install

+Generate devise user:

+    $ rails db:migrate
-    $ bundle
+    $ rails db:seed

-Or install it yourself as:

-    $ gem install argon_admin

-## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+And you're ready to go.
+Test if all it's ok by starting a server and check it with rails s.

+Default admin user with email admin@example.com and password 123456789

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/argon_admin.
+Bug reports and pull requests are welcome on GitHub at https://github.com/zelen-sv/argon_admin.